-•Arrange weekly or bimonthly thesis meetings with your Thesis Director.
+• Arrange weekly or bimonthly thesis meetings with your Thesis Director.
 Complete thesis research/project and write thesis paper, and have drafts reviewed as needed by your committee.
 Schedule the oral thesis defense to occur at least two weeks prior to the last day of final exams.
 Your director should announce to the department the defense date, place, time, your name, and thesis title at least two weeks in advance of its date.
-After your defense, make any appropriate changes or revisions per your Thesis Director, and if you are placing your thesis in NC Docks, submit your completed thesis per submission guidelines for Honors College (https://honors.appstate.edu/academics/thesis/submit).
+After your defense, make any appropriate changes or revisions per your Thesis Director, and if you are placing your thesis in Open AIR submit your completed thesis per submission guidelines for Honors College.
 Please note that the library is no longer producing printed, bound thesis copies.
-If you do not wish to submit your thesis to NC Docks, please submit the final copy to the Department Honors Coordinator/Director.
+If you do not wish to submit your thesis to Open AIR please submit the final copy to the Department Honors Coordinator/Director.